Blazeinger/GeoLearn/README.md

 Things to install for Biodiversity

-       These are for the webdriver and image scraping pip3 install selenium sudo apt-get install firefox-geckodriver
+     These are for the webdriver and image scraping pip3 install selenium \n sudo apt-get install firefox-geckodriver

      This is for processing the images